Höllentalbahn (Black Forest): History

-The line, which opened as far as Neustadt in 1887, was constructed for the Grand Duchy of Baden State Railways and was the last project of railway architect Robert Gerwig.
+The line, which opened as far as Neustadt in 1887, was constructed for the Grand Duchy of Baden State Railway and was the last project of railway architect Robert Gerwig.
 The 7.2 km section of the line between Hirschsprung and Hinterzarten has a maximum gradient of 5.5%, and was initially operated as a rack railway on the Riggenbach system.

 The line was extended from Neustadt to Donaueschingen in 1901.
 In 1932/33, ten powerful Class 85 steam locomotives were built, which enabled traffic to operate over the Hirschsprung and Hinterzarten section without rack assistance, and rack operation ceased in 1933.

 In 1934, a new and partially tunnelled route within the city of Freiburg was opened.
 This enabled the original route, which passed closer to the city centre and over congested level crossings, to be closed.

 In 1936, the Deutsche Reichsbahn electrified the line between Freiburg and Neustadt, installing a 20 kV, 50 Hz AC.
 This led to the subsequent adoption of the 25 kV AC 50 Hz system in France and elsewhere.
-Since the electrification of Mannheim–Karlsruhe–Basle railway had been completed in 1958, the Höllentalbahn was linked to the nationwide electric railway system.
+Post-WWII, France occupied the south-west of Germany and the Höllentalbahn.
+Since the electrification of Mannheim–Karlsruhe–Basel railway had been completed in 1958, the Höllentalbahn was linked to the nationwide electric railway system.
 Therefore, in 1960, the electrified section of the Höllentalbahn was converted to the standard 15 kV, 162/3 Hz system used throughout the German railway network.

 The Höllentalbahn was used successfully to test designs for the DB Class 144.
 Later, electric motive power was supplied by the Series 145, which was itself replaced by the DB Class 139.
 1996–2019, the electric line used modern double-decker rolling stock pulled by DB Class 143 locomotives.

 Exceptions were the two long distance Trains that brought their regular locomotives to the Höllentalbahn: Regional-Express Kleber-Express Freiburg-Munich did no longer change its locomotive in Neustadt 1988-2003 as last remaining direct train between Freiburg and Donaueschingen thus the diesel DB Class 218 operated also on the electrified part of the route on this train.
 The InterRegio Höllental Emden-Seebrugg ran with its DB Class 101 1996–2002.

 On the stretch of line between Neustadt and Donaueschingen DB Class 215 operated the trains until they were replaced by DB Class 628 in 1988 ending direct connections over Neustadt.
 From the 2000s onward DB Class 611 took over until this part of the Höllentalbahn got electrified in 2019.
 Since then Alstom Coradia Units (DB Class 1440) operate the S1 Breisach-Seebrugg and S10 Freiburg-Villingen lines.